alshdavid/BorrowScript/README.md

 #### Performance (speculation)

-Rust performance is often compared to C++ and tends to out perform languages like Go and Java.
+Rust performance is often compared to C++ and out performs languages like Go and Java.

 While it's too early to guarantee performance, we know that TSCB is a slightly higher level Rust, where the types are replaced with built-ins.